Last updated on November 24, 2020 at 05:18 pm

 Once you’ve determined the right oil for your engine, it’s important to make sure your antifreeze (coolant) to water ratio is appropriate for the cold temperatures.
 Typically a 50/50 mixture of antifreeze and water is sufficient, but you should check your owner’s manual to see if there is a specific ratio recommendation based on your car model.

 How’s your battery?
 Since cold temperatures adversely affect battery life, take the time to check yours.
 Refer to your owner’s manual as there could be specific instructions on how to check your type of battery.
 If it’s in in questionable condition, you may want to consider replacing it – the last thing you want is to be stranded in the middle of a storm on account of a dead battery.

 Have the proper tools.
 We’ve all been there – using your sleeve to brush snow off your windows because you don’t have a proper scraper on hand.
-This winter, don’t be that guy.
+This winter, don’t get caught off guard.
 Instead, preemptively pack your car with necessary snow-related tools and other important safety items.
-Your “kit” should include things like a windshield scraper, a shovel, rock salt, jumper cables, and flares.
+Be sure to include items like a windshield scraper, a shovel, rock salt, jumper cables and flares.

-Additionally, consider packing other safety essentials, like blankets, nonperishable food, water, and a first-aid kit.
-Check out this list from the American Red Cross on additional emergency kit materials.
+Additionally, consider packing other safety essentials, like blankets, nonperishable food, water and a first aid kit.
+Check out our list for additional winter emergency kit materials.